 A. FIGURES OF SPEECH

-There are many figurative statements in both the Old and New Testament, and not all of them are parables.
+There are many figurative statements in the Old and New Testaments, and not all are parables.
 Some are mere figures of speech; others are plain analogies.
 It is important to be familiar with the differences between them.
 First, the figures of speech:

 Simile - This is a figure of speech where the similarity of two things is stated by using words such as "like" or "as."
 For example, "You are like an angel," or "She is as cute as a kitten."
-Usually the comparison is obvious to the listeners, and there is no need for the speaker to justify or explain the comparison.
+Usually, the comparison is obvious to the listeners, and the speaker does not need to justify or explain the comparison.
 An example from Holy Scripture is this: "One day with the Lord is as a thousand years" (2 Pet 3:8).
 Other examples of similes spoken by Christ are the following:

 1. "You are the salt of the earth" (Matt 5:13).

 2. "My meat is to do the will of him that sent me, that I may perfect his work" (John 4:34).

 Hyperbole - This is a figure of speech that uses exaggeration to make a point and, for that reason, should not be taken literally.
 An example of this is when one says, "I've been waiting forever" when what is meant is that he or she has been waiting for an unusually long time.
 Here are some examples from Christ:

 1. "If thy right eye is the occasion of thy falling into sin, pluck it out and cast it away from thee; better to lose one part of thy body than to have the whole cast into hell" (RKB Matt 5:29).
 Christ only wanted to say that we should not allow anything to compromise our eternal salvation, so He used hyperbole to make His point.
 His words should not be taken literally as a recommendation to pluck out our eyes if our eyes had been an occasion of sin for us.